14 patents in this list

 Compact and portable testing system for prosthetic heart valves that allows both pulse duplicator testing and accelerated wear testing in a single device.
 The system uses a solid housing with a main channel dividing into two paths at a bifurcation.
 One path simulates heart pulses, the other accelerated flow for wear testing.
 A chamber with a reciprocating piston mimics heart pumping.
 Valves can be positioned in the paths to test durability or simulated pulse response.

-14. Method and Apparatus for Quantifying Paravalvular Leakage in Prosthetic Heart Valves
+13. Apparatus and Method for Evaluating Paravalvular Leakage in Prosthetic Heart Valves Using Pulsatile Flow and Drip Collection

 John P. Matonick, 2010